 Geneseo, NY 14454

 I have been teaching at SUNY Geneseo since Fall 2008, when I completed my Ph.D. at UW Madison.
-My area of research is number theory, or more specifically arithmetic geometry.
+My areas of research are number theory (specifically, arithmetic geometry) and linear algebra (specifically the study of numerical ranges in matrix analysis).
 My thesis advisor was Jordan Ellenberg.

 For more information about my background, you can see my CV.